 “There was a lack of beautiful design for good causes and I knew that there had to be a way to get talented designers to believe in these causes.”

 Gopika, who had non-profit and ad agency experience, saw a good opportunity to make things right.
-With the help of co-founder Matt Scharpnick, she founded Elefint Designs, an agency designed to bring beautiful and strategic design to non-profits and worthy causes.
+With the help of co-founder Matt Scharpnick, she founded a design studio called Elefint Designs, an agency designed to bring beautiful and strategic design to non-profits and worthy causes.

 Gopika’s background in advertising and working with non-profits fuelled her mission to build an agency that focused on doing good and to find the right designers willing to work with causes that were making a difference in the world.